Mobility Products for away from home

 Feel at ease when travelling or staying with others

-After so long cooped up in different versions of lockdowns, the opportunity to explore and stay away from home may feel unfamiliar.
-For many it is also coupled with the complexities of ensuring where they stay or visit is accessible or safe.
+Summer is here and the opportunity to travel, explore and catch up with family and friends is beckoning.
+But for many, it is also coupled with the complexities of ensuring where they stay or visit is accessible and safe.

-- Will my mobility equipment struggle on the terrain?
+- Will your mobility equipment handle the terrain?

 Independent Living understands these issues – after all they have been assisting those with disabilities and age-related mobility issues since 1981.